bertybaums/SPIR/README.md

 * Navigate to the SPIR root directory
 * Type: python SPIR/Main.py -v -g configFile config.txt

-You should see as a result a graphic with the dynamic over time of agents in the Susceptible, Prophylactic, Infectious, Recovered state.
+You should see as a result a graphic with the dynamics of agents in the Susceptible, Prophylactic, Infectious, Recovered state.

 ## Scripts
 There are several R Statistics scripts available in the directory _scripts_.
 These scripts have different aims: